Wondering how to build a marketing funnel?

 Action

 Purchase is the final stage of the marketing funnel, where potential customers become paying customers.
-Once a customer has made a purchase, they enter into the post-purchase stage of the funnel.
+Even after a purchase, it’s crucial to know how to build a marketing funnel that nurtures the customers through the post-purchase stage.

 Let’s understand this better with some examples.